 Motor

-The machine comes with a solid and strong base that houses the 1450W power motor.
+The machine has a solid, strong base that houses the 1450W power motor.
 The motor features an overloading and overheating protection system, which shuts the motor automatically if overloaded.
 It is also equipped with an all-metal bearing and gear.

-The blender is designed to operate only for no longer than 3 min continuously and requires 10 min cooling before another operation cycle.
+The blender is designed to operate for only 3 min continuously and requires 10 min cooling before another operation cycle.

 Controls